Bobbie Cooprider – LSCSW

-Bobbie Cooprider is an Attachment and Bio-Behavioral Catch-Up (ABC) Coordinator/Parent Coach.
-She is currently a trained forensic interviewer and is a certified ABC Parent Coach and is working on the Trauma-Focused Cognitive Behavioral Therapy Certification.
+Bobbie Cooprider is the Child Advocacy Center Outpatient Therapist.
+She is currently EMDR trained, a trained forensic interviewer and is a certified Trauma-Focused Cognitive Behavioral Therapy and is working toward certification in Parent Child Interaction Therapy.
 Bobbie is a graduate of Newman University in Wichita, KS with a Master of Social Work degree.
 She earned a Bachelor of Science Degree in Behavioral Psychology from Ashford University in Clinton, Iowa.
-Bobbie is a Licensed Masters Social Worker in the state of Kansas as well as a member of the Phi Alpha Honor Society and the Pi Gamma Mu International Honor Society.
+Bobbie is a Licensed Specialist clinical Social Worker in the state of Kansas as well as a member of the Phi Alpha Honor Society and the Pi Gamma Mu International Honor Society.

 During her clinical practicum, she participated in both individual and group therapies, substance use in tandem with workforce/family reintegration, and crisis interventions.
-She has 16 years experience working with children, conducting quality improvement in childcare centers and home, and advocacy with children and families.
+She has over 20 years of experience working with children, conducting quality improvement in childcare centers and home, and advocacy with children and families.

 Jane Holzrichter – LMSW